rfmanz/nixos/readme.md

     - but to set up profiles you need to reconfigure configuration.nix quite a lot

     - first setup minimal and then use nix-shell for aditional stuff

+Packages to consider:

+- R
+- Cursor
+- qbitorrent

+open spotify, chrome, vscode on login.

+swipe to change kinda like this: https://github.com/material-shell/material-shell?tab=readme-ov-file#spatial-model

+then hotkeys for these apps + terminal